-This IR Pre-Doctoral Fellowship frees the recipient from all formal assistantship duties during the academic year following the student's selection as a PEIR Fellow.
-Each year one graduate student studying IR is selected by the IR graduate faculty.
+This IR Pre-Doctoral Fellowship frees the recipient from all formal assistantship duties during one of the semesters in the academic year following the student's selection as a PEIR Fellow.
+Each year one graduate student studying IR is selected by the graduate studies committee.